CovenantSQL/CovenantSQL/README.md

 ### ĐApp

 Storing data on Bitcoin or Ethereum is quite expensive ($4305 / MB on Ethereum 2018-05-15).
 Programming is very complicated due to the lack of support for structured data storage.
-CQL gives you a low-cost structured SQL database also provides more room for ĐApp to exchange data with real-world.
+CQL gives you a low-cost structured SQL database and also provides more room for ĐApp to exchange data with real-world.

 ## Papers